csy99/potato-lankau/readme.md

 # Songyang's Files
 - Python Scripts will be .py files
 - All visualization will be .ipynb files with naming rules: week number + date
-- a serious bug has been identified in week 6.
-Thus, week 3~5 work should not be cited.
+- A serious bug in work for week 3 and week 4 work has been identified in week 6.
+Thus, week 3 and week 4 work should not be cited.
 All analysis has been redone in week 6.
 For the sake of integrity, the buggy files are not deleted.
+## summary for each file
+- w010119
+Conducted exploratory data analysis.
+Visualized the pattern for both potato yield and disease severity.
+- w020202
+Checked y distribution.
+Converted to normal distribution.
+Plotted correlation Heat Map for meta data and yt.
+Plotted standard deviation for each field (biological difference).
+Tried out basic random forest model.
+- w030209 (buggy)
+Plotted euclidean distance between different fields. (no bugs here)
+Tuning Random Forest models. (bugs exist in train-test split)
+- w040216 (buggy)
+Explored XGBoost models. (bugs exist in train-test split)
+- w050223
+Plotted correlation Heat Map for part of (selected) meta+taxa data and yt.
+Plotted linear relationship between each selected feature and y/yt.
+- w060303
+Corrected bugs in week 3 and week 4 by redoing train-test split.
+Explored PCA and Keras Auto Encoder.
+- w070319
+Explored Pair Wise Selection.
+Explored Ridge Regression.
+- w080402
+Further explored Ridge Regression.
+Explored Lasso Regression.
+Visualized two best models.
+- w090408
+Visualized full model selection tree.
+- w100416
+Verified the difference between Linear Regression and Ridge Regression.
+- w110506
+Created for the purpose of writing my report.
+Nothing new.